mcruz206/LearnAI-Bootcamp/lab02.2_testing_bots/docs/2_Unit Testing Bots.md

 ## 1. Objectives

 Writing code using Microsoft Bot Framework is fun and exciting.
 But before rushing to code bots, you need to think about unit testing your code.
-Chatbots bring their own set of challenges to testing including testing across environments, integrating third party APIs, etc. Unit testing is a software testing method where individual units/ components of a software are tested.
+Chatbots bring their own set of challenges to testing including testing across environments, integrating third party APIs, etc. Unit testing is a software testing method where individual units/components of a software are tested.

 Unit tests can help: